how to drown

-you’ve drowned. drowned so many times, you know deep down you belong on a craigslist ad: learn how to drown in just five easy weeks — beautifully and with utter grace.
+you’ve drowned. drowned so many times, you know deep down your tired, hard-earned promises belong somewhere on a craigslist ad: learn how to drown in just five easy weeks — beautifully and with utter grace.

 the technique is really groundless. there are no absolutes. you have to be naturally good at it in your own individual way. there’s no other way around it, to be honest. drowning is a faith-system you confess to. it’s very intuitive. you either know how to drown or you don’t. the first step for most people involves embracing this kind of constrictive force about your torso. pretend it is hugging you as if it really loves you and considers you seriously enough as a potential romantic prospect — at least in that brief moment of embarrassed disorientation. when you are good at that, you have to get the sinking feeling right. it’s like this infinite drop into nothingness, right at the axis of your being — something like that. practice it a few times a day. you don’t really have to do anything. it’ll just happen to you and that’s all you have to do. just —-